Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 ## Kit API

 All kits come with a interactable API to get data about the current state/observation of the environment.
+For specific details of how to use it you should refer to the code/docs in the respective kit folders.
 The game state or formatted observation looks as so
 ```python
 class GameState:
     env_steps: int # number of env steps passed